Mealman1551/ArchivedDataCodec/README.md

 ## Issues

-Create an issue easily without the need for a GitHub account via [this form](https://docs.google.com/forms/d/e/1FAIpQLSckLmPxVy7rW30_va7YpE42GAY5UKZqD8tjQgrSGWdbfRJUvA/viewform).
+Create an issue easily without the need for a GitHub account via [this form](https://tally.so/r/3EAlrr).

 ## Update Schedule

-There will be two major stable updates per year.
+There will be two major stable updates per year, 15 may and 15 november.
 Meanwhile, the rolling release Python source script [ADC Aurora](https://github.com/Mealman1551/ADC/tree/ADC-Unstable-(Aurora)) will be updated monthly, if not weekly.

 ## Contributing

 Contributions are welcome!
 Open an issue or submit a pull request if you'd like to contribute.

+Also see the CONTRIBUTING.md file

 ## Contact